jmcuneo/a1-gettingstarted-a25/README.md

 ## Design Achievements
 - **Adobe Colour Palette**:
     I created a palette featuring five shades that centre around purple.
-A lavender shade for the backdrop of the site, a grape shade for text, a greyish-blue shade for text backgrounds, and a fuschia and light pink shade for [TBD].
+A lavender shade for the backdrop of the site, a grape shade for text, a greyish-blue shade for text backgrounds, and a fuschia and light pink shades for the animation.

 - **Google Font**:
     I important the fonts Cinzel Decorative for header text and Cormorant Unicase for normal text.